UfSoft/gIRClib/docs/signals.rst

 gIRClib Signaling
 =================

-Signaling is used throughout the library to handle the serveral actions needed to interact with an IRC server.
+Signaling is used throughout the library to handle the several actions needed to interact with an IRC server.

 .. module:: girclib.signals